Skip to main content

 Connecting the Markers to Clinical Protocols

 Consider a standard TRT protocol involving weekly injections of Testosterone Cypionate.
-The goal is to optimize levels to alleviate symptoms.
+The goal is to optimize free testosterone levels to alleviate symptoms.
 We monitor total testosterone to ensure we are within a therapeutic range.
 We track estradiol because testosterone can convert to estrogen via the aromatase enzyme; if estradiol rises too high, it can cause side effects.

 This is why a medication like Anastrozole, an aromatase inhibitor, is sometimes included in the protocol.
 We also monitor LH and FSH.
 Exogenous testosterone can suppress the body’s natural signaling, causing LH and FSH to drop.
 To counteract this and maintain testicular function, a substance like Gonadorelin, which mimics the body’s own signaling hormone (GnRH), may be used.